RiseGaming/Takistan-Life-Rules/README.md

 5. Bomb checkpoints sparingly.
 6. Do not camp checkpoints.
 7. Cannot align or prefer certain factions.
-8. May rob gov government convoys.
+8. May rob government convoys.
 9. May hire PMCs.

 ---